Luganskaya-Svetlana/Physalis/README.md

   `not in EGE of current year`).
   Same for descriptions in `templates/variants/variant_detail.html.`
-- [ ] When total amount of types changes (happens nearly yearly), keep the order in old-structured variants unhanged.
+- [ ] When total amount of types changes (happens nearly yearly), keep the order in old-structured variants unchanged.
 - [ ] Don't allow to create two types with the same number
 - [ ] Add field 'similar problems' in admin panel when adding a problem
 - [ ] At /admin/problems/typeinege/ show max_score (and possibly id)